biiiiiigmonster/laravel-enum/README.md

 TaskStatus::CANCELED->label();// 'Cancelación'
 ```

-and `options()` static method returned array's value also be localized:
+and the `options()` static method returned array's value also be localized:

 ```php
 // en/enums.php